-Notes: Overlay Districts are regulations and standards in addition to those of the underlying district.
+Notes: \Overlay Districts are regulations and standards in addition to those of the underlying district.
 Where there is a discrepancy, the more restrictive provision applies.
 All uses, including "Allowed Uses" must comply with the Overlay District Performance Standards.
-The Royal River Corridor Overlay District includes the Royal River, Chandler Brook and the East Branch.
-Can only be conversions of buildings in existence as of June 14, 2005.
+The Royal River Corridor Overlay District includes the Royal River, Chandler Brook and the East Branch. \\Can only be conversions of buildings in existence as of June 14, 2005.

-1 Tables were also reformatted to include blank lines for future amendments.
+&lt;sup>1 Tables were also reformatted to include blank lines for future amendments.

-2 Includes "community living arrangements" for 8 or fewer persons with disabilities as defined in 30-A M.R.S.
-Section 4357-A
+&lt;sup>2 Includes "community living arrangements" for 8 or fewer persons with disabilities as defined in 30-A M.R.S.
+Section 4357-A residential structures are prohibited.

-3 Single-family residential structures may be allowed by special exception only according to the provisions of Section 7-5.
+Single-family residential structures may be allowed by special exception only according to the provisions of Section 7-5.
 Special Exceptions.
-Two-family residential structures are prohibited.
+Two-family

-4Shall meet the requirements of Section 11-5.
+4 Shall meet the requirements of Section 11-5.
 Manufactured Housing On Individual Lots

-5 Shall meet the requirements of Section 11-1.
+&lt;sup>5 Shall meet the requirements of Section 11-1.
 Accessory Apartments

-6 Shall meet the requirements of Section 11-4.
+&lt;sup>6 Shall meet the requirements of Section 11-4.
 Home Occupations

-7 Propane tanks, or other tanks with liquefied gaseous fuels are allowed.
+&lt;sup>7 Propane tanks, or other tanks with liquefied gaseous fuels are allowed.
 Home heating fuel tanks and fuel storage of 660 gallons or less is allowed with all residential uses.

-8 Signs, exterior displays and any other indications of a home based occupation in a residential zone require conditional use approval from the Planning Board [Amended 5/30/09]
+Signs, exterior displays and any other indications of a home based occupation in a residential zone require conditional use approval from the Planning Board [Amended 5/30/09]

-9 See Section X Section 10.4 for permitted Building Types.
+&lt;sup>9 See Article X Section 10.4 for permitted Building Types.